Kamie Ethridge

-Mary Camille "Kamie" Ethridge (born April 21, 1964) is a former American basketball player and current basketball coach.
+Mary Camille "Kamie" Ethridge (born April 21, 1964) is an American former basketball player and current basketball coach.
 She was an All-American point guard at the University of Texas at Austin and won a gold medal at the 1988 Summer Olympics.
 She is considered one of the best women's basketball players in history and was inducted into the Women's Basketball Hall of Fame in 2002.
 Ethridge is currently the head coach at Washington State University.

 High school

 Born in Hereford, Texas, Ethridge played guard for Monterey High School, in Lubbock, Texas.
 She led her team to a state championship (5A) in 1981.